 - 4 minutes to read

 You can use the DevExpress ASP.NET Project Wizard to create or modify a web project.
-The wizard checks the integrity of the Web.config file and updates this file with site customization settings and DevExpress-related information (assembly references and project-wide settings).
+The wizard allows you to specify the following web project settings:

 How to Invoke

 Create a New Project